A functional central limit theorem for weighted occupancy processes of the Karlin model: The limit process

 Here and below, $\esp'$ is the expectation with respect to $\proba'$.
 The notation $'$ is solely to indicate that they have nothing to do with the probability space where the random measure $\calM_\alpha$ is defined and for convenience from now on, when working with $\esp', \proba'$ and $N'$ without the involvement of $\calM_\alpha$ we may simply write $\esp,\proba$ and $N$ accordingly.
+Recall that $N'(rs)\le N'(rt)$ a.s. since $s<t$.
+The first integral above equals